-- Welcomed new RBOC members.
+• Welcomed new RBOC members.
 Emily Brownlow, Chris Godwin, Kevin Harper, Marina Pelosi, Eric Sandler, and Christina Tang were appointed to the RBOC during 2013 and 2014.
-RBOC is grateful for the service of Karen Donovan, Kevin Harper, Ian Hart, Larry Liederman, and John Ummel who left the RBOC in 2013 and 2014. - Updated RBOC By-Laws to reflect changes in how and when RBOC oversees WSIP and SSIP - Coordinated with the SFPUC and CSA Audit Teams to ensure no overlap with those conducted by RBOC - Regularly conducted hearings and evaluated performance of key WSIP projects, particularly in areas of budget and project schedule - Given revised budget forecasts, evaluated WSIP cost containment measures, disputed costs with contractors, operations and management costs, and Calaveras Dam project to ensure no further revisions are needed - Reviewed WSIP Lessons Learned for guidance on improved management of SSIP
+RBOC is grateful for the service of Karen Donovan, Kevin Harper, Ian Hart, Larry Liederman, and John Ummel who left the RBOC in 2013 and 2014 owing to term completions, retirement or relocation.

-- Toured SSIP project site to gain firsthand knowledge of challenges and opportunities for SSIP capital program - Evaluated SSIP project initiation and level of services intended for project delivery
+- Updated RBOC By-Laws to reflect changes in how and when RBOC oversees WSIP and SSIP.
+Managed RBOC Funds in performance of oversight responsibilities for the public. - Coordinated with the SFPUC and City Services Auditor (CSA) audit teams to avoid redundancy with audits that RBOC conducts. - Regularly conducted hearings and evaluated performance of key WSIP projects, particularly in areas of budget and project schedule - Given revised budget forecasts, evaluated WSIP cost-containment measures, disputed costs with contractors, operations and management costs and Calaveras Dam project to ensure no further revisions are needed. - Toured SSIP project site to gain firsthand knowledge of challenges and opportunities of the SSIP capital program. - Evaluated SSIP project initiation and level of services intended for project delivery